curateteaching/digitalpedagogy/keywords/!template-skeleton.md

 ## RELATED MATERIALS

-* list five related items that are informative for teaching with your keyword in mind. **Please only include five items.
-No more, no less.**
+Five related items that are informative for teaching with your keyword in mind.

 For each item, include Author, Title, and URL, in alphabetical order.